 If an early morning workout is what will make you feel good, that’s self-care.
 If making a home-cooked dinner with wholesome ingredients is what is going to make you feel good, that’s self-care.

 If you’re ready to create a sustainable self-care routine you can stick to, read on for our simple tips.

-Make a List of Tasks and Activities That Make You Feel Well
+1. Make a List of Tasks and Activities That Make You Feel Good

-First and foremost, take stock of what makes you feel well, or of what things you feel like you’re currently missing that could help you feel more well.
+First and foremost, take stock of what makes you feel good, or of what things you feel like you’re currently missing that could help you feel more well.
 Are you feeling stressed or anxious?
-Maybe meditation would help you feel well.
+Maybe meditation would help you feel calm.
 Feeling stiff or achy?
 Maybe you need to incorporate more stretching into your routine.